lyle-timotheus/vue-vs-next/README.md

 ### Also install the dependencies by running the command in step 6

-6. Install the project dependencies by running the following command:
+6. Install the project dependencies by running the following command
    $ npm install

-7. Go to view the application in vue or next directory and run the following command:
+7. Go to view the application in vue or next directory and run the following command
    $ npm run dev

 ### This will start a local development server and open the project in your default web browser.